calyopeortega/calyopeortega/README.md

     -  Weight-based stereotypes: Measured through the Beliefs About Obese Persons (_BAOP_) Scale

-- **Data Acquisition:** Health sciences educators were recruited through a cluster sampling method (_three universities in each state that have a health sciences program were randomly picked_)
+- **Data Acquisition:** Health sciences educators were recruited through a cluster sampling method
   -   Participants were emailed a Qualtrics survey
-  -   The data set was cleaned using excel (_incomplete surveys were removed for consent concerns_)
+  -   The data set was cleaned using excel
 - **Main Data Analysis:**
   - Descriptives and Frequencies
   - Independent t-tests (_continuous scale scores and categorical variable i.e. gender_)